 - Check All Your Equipment

 - Working Good As New

 Disclaimer: This article includes affiliate links.
 If you click one of them, I may receive a small percentage of the sale at no extra cost to you (which I'm very grateful for, as it helps me produce more free content here at My New Microphone).
 You can see the list of my partners here and my ethics statement here.
 Thank you for your support!

 Maintaining Your Devices

 Audio equipment, like any electronic device, will require some general upkeep.
-Unless the headphone and auxiliary jacks of your audio devices are consistently plugged into (or the device is kept in proper storage), the accumulation of dust and debris is practically inevitable.
+Unless your audio devices' headphone and auxiliary jacks are consistently plugged into (or the device is kept in proper storage), the accumulation of dust and debris is practically inevitable.

-Unlike old Nintendo cartridges, it’s unadvisable to blow into the audio jack to dislodge the built-up dirt.
-Audio equipment is rather expensive and the connections can be fragile.
-That’s not to say that blowing into a headphone or auxiliary jack will break your audio devices, just that it’s not an ideal method of cleaning them.
+Unlike old Nintendo cartridges, it's inadvisable to blow into the audio jack to dislodge the built-up dirt.
+Audio equipment is rather expensive, and the connections can be fragile.
+That's not to say that blowing into a headphone or auxiliary jack will break your audio devices, just that it's not an ideal method of cleaning them.

 Why Is My Aux Not Working?

 Click.
 You plug your device into the jack, and it's not working.
 Perhaps your phone isn't recognizing your pair of headphones, or the sound is distorted and scratchy.